-If you are facing problem of slow loading WordPress website, or simply want to improve your user’s experience by minimizing loading times here are a few great suggestions on how to turbocharge your self-host WordPress blog or website.
+If you are facing the problem of slow loading self-hosted WordPress website, or simply want to improve your user’s experience by minimizing loading times?
+Here are a few great suggestions on how to turbocharge your self-host WordPress blog or website.

 Additionally, there are numerous factors involved in determining why your website loads so slow and it is difficult to track the exact reasons contributing to the load.
 However, here is a list of things you need to do:

 - Optimize the databases and enable Gzip compression.

 Plugins can have a huge impact on your site speed.
 Deactivating all plugins (yes, all) to see if this resolves the problem.
 If this works, re-activate the plugins one by one until you find the problematic plugin(s).
 Remove any inactive or active plugins that you don’t need.

 Switching to the Twenty Eleven theme or default theme to rule out any theme-specific problems is always recommended.
 This way you can identify if the problem is related to WordPress theme.

 The culprit for a large site is often large images.
 The quick way is to use the Pingdom site speed test tool to find if you have images that need to be optimized.
 Enter your website at http://tools.pingdom.com/fpt/ and run the test.
 After the test is run, click the drop-down and choose ‘Sort by file size’.